Human Sciences Business Services

 Geographic Diversity

-Human Sciences Business Services appeals to people across the globe.
+Students from other countries are interested in Human Sciences Business Services, too.
 About 19.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - China